Nutrition

 ✨Seeds

-As well as spices and food probiotics such as kimchi, miso, or tempeh.
+As well as spices (turmeric, ginger, garlic, Ceylon cinnamon, black cumin, etc.) and food probiotics such as kimchi, miso, or tempeh.

 I was diagnosed with Hashimoto’s Thyroiditis (Thyroid Disease) in 2018 and have been able to drastically reduce my thyroid peroxidase antibodies by adopting a nutritarian lifestyle, taking vitamin D and B12 supplements, and removing gluten and dairy.